Children's cancer tests

 - Bone scans

-A scan that uses radio waves to make detailed pictures of areas inside the body. - PET scan
+This uses radio waves and a powerful magnet linked to a computer to take detailed pictures of areas inside the body.
+These pictures can show the difference between normal and diseased tissue. - PET scan

 X-rays allow your doctor to look inside the body and check for any abnormal changes.
 They can check your child’s health or help with the diagnosis.
 X‐rays of the affected area may also be taken at various stages throughout your child’s treatment.
 X‐rays are not painful but your child must keep very still.